rotheconrad/F100_Prok_Recombination/README.md

 ![Recombinant gene positions in genome by pangenome class](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/g01-g02_genomes.png)

-The distribution of recombinant gene location is also assessed and compared to a Null Model using the Poisson distribution as a proxy for evenly distributed recombination events across the genome.
-If the p-value is low and the and the k value is close to 1, the spacing of genes in that category does not fit a Poisson model for evenly spaced events.
-If the p-value is high, but the k value is still close 1 (and not to 0) this indicates a majority of the data falls inside the Poisson distribution but the overal shape of the distribution is still not a great fit.
-See the Q-Q plot to visualy why.
-The mean of the data is shown as a dashed line, a poisson model based on this mean is shown as a red curve, and the emperical data (the number of genes between events) is plotted as a histogram.
+The distribution of recombinant gene location is also assessed and compared to a Null Model using the Poisson distribution (top left panel) as a proxy for evenly distributed recombination events across the genome or a Geometric distribution (top right panel).
+If the p-value is low and the k value is close to 1, the spacing of genes in that category does not fit the named distribution well.
+If the p-value is high, but the k value is still close 1 (and not to 0) this indicates a majority of the data falls inside the named distribution but the overal shape of the distribution is still not a great fit.
+See also the Q-Q plots (two lower panels) for a different perspective on distribution fit.
+The mean of the data is shown as a dashed line, the named model (Poisson left; Geometric right) fit to the data is shown as a red curve, and the emperical data (the number of genes between events) is plotted as a histogram in grey.

-The Q-Q plot shows how the quantiles from your emperical data align with quantiles from the Poisson distribution fit to your data.

 ![Distance between events vs. Poisson](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/g01-g02_A_distance.png)

-Example of what a Q-Q plot of a good fit looks like:
+Here is an example of what a Q-Q plot of a good fit looks like:

 ![Good Q-Q plot example](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/Good_QQ_example.png)

 This step also bins annotations by COG category and plots recombinant vs non-recombinant gene annotations.
 Performs Chi-square test of independence with post hoc chi-square tests if initial significance is found.
 Asterisks in the plot denote significant difference between a category after Benjamini/Hochberg multiple test correction.
 Detailed Chi-square results are printed to the screen.